boredabdel/istio-workshop-gcp/Readme.md

 ```bash
 kubectl apply -f 2-traffic-management/canary/canary-virtual-service.yaml
 ```
 and refresh the page a couple of times.
 The majority of pages return `v1` (blue colored), with some `v2` (red colored) from time to time.
+You can play with the `weight` values to increase the canary percentage for v2 and decrease it for v1.

 ### 3. Route based on some criteria
-With istio, we can easily route requests when they meet some criteria.
+With istio, we can easily route requests when they meet certain criteria.
 For now we have `v1` and `v2` of the `front-end` service deployed in our clusters, we can forward all users using `Firefox` as a browser to `v2`, and serve `v1` to all other clients:
 ```bash
 kubectl apply -f 2-traffic-management/route-headers/frontv2-virtual-service-firefox.yaml